-Creator at Sidebar Joined almost 8 years ago via an invitation from Allan G. Sacha has invited Jeff Escalante, Adam Howell, Moiz Syed, Kevin Suttle, Sarah Robin and 2 others, Apurv Ray, Christian Blavier
+Creator at Sidebar Joined about 10 years ago via an invitation from Allan G. Sacha has invited Jeff Escalante, Adam Howell, Moiz Syed, Kevin Suttle, Sarah Robin and 2 others, Apurv Ray, Christian Blavier

 Wow, the header is awesome!
 How did you make it?